Polycademy/dreamitapp/README.md

 You are going to add a new remote repo connecting to the dreamitapp repository.
 The instructions are in this article: http://help.pagodabox.com/customer/portal/articles/274179 However we will need to skip some instructions.

 Write this into your terminal.
-IMPORTANT: Replace {your-app} with dreamitapp.

 ```
-git remote add pagoda git@git.pagodabox.com:{your-app}.git
+git remote add pagoda git@git.pagodabox.com:dreamitapp.git
 ```

 Now if you make any changes to dreamitapp repo, you can then use this inside the same shell location: